TcMenu/tcmenu-examples-starters/java/embeddedJavaDeviceUI/README.md

 If you used a modular build (IE you have a `module-info.java` file in the `src/main/java` directory) then to run the application ensure that the right version of Java using `java -version` is on your path and then the run command should be `java --module-path ../deps "-Dprism.lcdtext=false" --add-modules com.thecoderscorner.menuexample.embeddedjavademo com.thecoderscorner.menu.devicedemo.EmbeddedJavaDemoApp`.
 Given TcMenu is JPMS compliant, it can be packaged using `jpackage`.

+## The simple application context and the MenuConfig class

+The menu configuration system within TcMenu allows for very simple arrangements of components.
+We populate the context with all the components needed to build a UI using JavaFX.
+There is no absolute requirement that you have to use the UI components, and in fact you could have either no UI, or a different UI technology.

+Consider the `MenuConfig` class somewhat like a storage object that can hold instances of objects needed for the running of the application. configuration

+## More details about using the Controller class